 When ZDNet’s Editor in Chief Larry Dignan and I discussed the workplace trends that COVID-19 would accelerate back in March, the increased use of process automation was at the top of our list after increased remote work.
 Since then, more research has come out that supports this idea.

-In a May report,that companies "will look to automation as a way to mitigate the risks that future crises pose to the supply and productivity of human workers.
-They will invest more in cognitive capabilities and applied AI, industrial robotics, service robots, and robotic process automation (RPA)."
+In a May report, analyst firm Forrester said that companies “will look to automation as a way to mitigate the risks that future crises pose to the supply and productivity of human workers.
+They will invest more in cognitive capabilities and applied AI, industrial robotics, service robots, and robotic process automation (RPA).”

-In September, Gartner predicted that the market forand account for nearly $2 billion in revenue.
+In September, Gartner predicted that the market for robotic process automation (RPA) software will grow 19% in 2021 and account for nearly $2 billion in revenue.
 Gartner research vice president Fabrizio Biscotti said that COVID-19 is driving a lot of the uptick in RPA use.

 TechRepublic’s own September 2020 research report, Digital transformation plans shift due to COVID-19, found that 39% of respondents were focusing more on IT and business process automation because of COVID-19.

 SEE: Virtual hiring tips for job seekers and recruiters (free PDF) (TechRepublic)

 Both the increase in remote work and automation will have a profound effect on workers, businesses, and communities.

 Fewer people spending time in a physical office means the service industry jobs that rely on workers being in those offices may disappear.
 Likewise, worker population shifts that comes as are result of employers expand their hiring pools outside of major tech hubs will likely cause significant disruption to existing service sector businesses.